 What will the real estate market in Seattle be like in the next few months in 2022?
 Has inventory increased, or will there continue to be a shortage in housing supply?

 There are so many questions that Seattle homebuyers have about the housing market in the city.
 And one of those questions is, how much inventory will they have to choose from in 2022?

 After all, the housing supply plays a key role in the temperature of the market and what the average price of homes in Seattle are.
 There are some new trends and developments to report.

-But the coronavirus pandemic is having a big impact on home price appreciation in Seattle, and the rest of the state and country.
-That said, home prices have increased at a health rate over the last 12 months in Seattle.
-According to Zillow, Seattle home prices increased 8.7% over the past year.
+Despite the recent health crisis, home prices in Seattle have increased at a healthy rate over the last 12 months in Seattle.
+According to Zillow, Seattle home prices increased 12.1% over the past year.

 A big factor in the Seattle housing market right now has to do with inventory.
 For the past few years, the city has experienced a severe shortage of homes for sale.

 That’s partly why prices have risen so fast.
 But despite a slight rise in inventory growth within the Seattle-area real estate market recently – which we reported on before – inventory still continues to be very tight, and will likely continue that trend into the near future.